-The experiments were carried out on BigRed II, which is a hybrid cluster with a total number of 344 CPU nodes and 676 CPU/GPU nodes at Indiana University.
-Each CPU node contains two AMD Opteron 16-core Abu Dhabi x86\64 CPUs and 64 GB of RAM.
-It's a Cray Linux Environment and we used the cluster compatibility mode to process the data with the help of Twister and Hadoop.
-The clustering and visualization of the sequence datasets was completed using DACIDR.
+The experiments were carried out on BigRed II, which is a hybrid cluster with a total of 344 CPU nodes with 32 cores per node, and Quarry with a total of 2644 cores with 8 cores per node at Indiana University to process the data with the help of Twister and Hadoop.
+The clustering and visualization of the sequence datasets were completed using DACIDR.
 We created a maximum likelihood unrooted phylogenetic tree from the multiple sequence alignment (MSA) with RAxML (Stamatakis 2006) using 100 iterations with the general time reversible (GTR) nucleotide substitution model and with gamma rate heterogeneity (GTRGAMMA).
 We then used the tree to guide the generation a pairwise distance matrix between all sequences in each of the two MSA datasets using RAxML.
-These pairwise distance matrices were then used as the reference when testing for the effect of alignment technique and sequence length on consistency between clustering and phylogeny.
-Finally, the IJ was run on local machine to generate spherical phylogram (SP).
-And the SPs were displayed using a data visualization software called PlotViz3 [41].
+These pairwise distance matrices were then used as the reference when testing for the effect of alignment technique and sequence length on consistency between the clustering and the phylogeny.
+Finally, the IJ was run on a local machine to generate a spherical phylogram (SP), which can be displayed using a data visualization software called PlotViz3 [41].